Fyb3roptik/bluesnap-golang-sdk/README.md

 # Bluesnap Golang SDK
 This was written for the Revel Framework
+This is not actively maintained, but can be updated if sponsered to do so

 # Setup
 * Edit bluesnap/api.go lines 6 and 61.
 Change myApp to your app name